19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Resting.md

 ### Interruption

-If a long rest is interrupted by [Combat](../Combat/Combat.md) or similar danger, a PC must make a [DC](DC.md) 15 [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) check to receive the benefits of the rest.
+If a long rest is interrupted by [Combat](../Combat/Combat.md) or similar danger, a PC makes a [DC](DC.md) 15 [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) check to receive the benefits of the rest.
 On a failed check, they PC only receives the benefits of a short rest, and avoids the effects of [Sleep Derivation](../Hazards/Biological%20Hazards.md#Sleep%20Derivation).

 ==***Word to the wise:*** Don't count on long resting outside of civilization.==